ilog2000/serverless-user-mgmt/README.md

 ## Running locally

-To start playing with it clone the repository and install node packages
+To start playing with it clone the repository and install node packages:
 ```
 git clone https://github.com/ilog2000/serverless-user-mgmt
+cd serverless-user-mgmt
 yarn
 ```
 To run it locally, you will need to set up a [local copy of DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).
 Note, that it requres Java runtime to be available on your machine.
-After download, unzip an archive and execute the following command:
+After download, unzip an archive, and execute the following command:
 ```
 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb
 ```